VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

 - Toast's dad died before he was 5 \[10:29 - *HUNT Pt.2 Finale*]
 - Toast can't jump unless he's intoxicated \[19:23 - *HUNT Pt.2 Finale*]
 - Toast had a pink hamster; Ghost claims that it wasn't even a hamster \[23:40 - *HUNT Pt.2 Finale*]
-- Toast has a sister named Jenny, and she was a cop \[3:41 - *Hell's Island Pt.1*]
+- Toast has a sister named Jenny, and she was a cop \[3:41 - *I Am The Puppet*]
-- Toast's favourite book is "How To Make Macaroni & Cheese" \[11:47 - *Hell's Island Pt.2*]
+- Toast's favourite book is "How To Make Macaroni & Cheese" \[11:47 - *The Horror Continues*]
-- Toast had a cat named Marshmallow, but it died \[13:51 - *Hell's Island Pt.2*]
+- Toast had a cat named Marshmallow, but it died \[13:51 - *The Horror Continues*]
 - Toast wrote a paper in college about the use of music in paranormal investigations \[6:59 - *Hell's Resort*]
 - Toast does the technical stuff, uses the equipment, and drives the van \[9:46 - *Hell's Resort*]
 - Toast quit smoking \[10:13 - *Hell's Resort*]